OEMunlag/Horizon-OC/COMPILING.md

 8. Copy Source/Atmosphere/stratosphere/loader/source/ldr_process_creation.cpp to build/stratosphere/loader/source/ldr_process_creation.cpp, replacing any files if prompted
 9. Grab a copy of libultrahand (https://github.com/ppkantorski/libultrahand) and place it into Source/sys-clk/overlay/lib/libultrahand
 10. Run ./build.sh in the root directory

-The files from the build are in the dist directory

-To build the secmon patch
-1. Extract atmosphere source into Source/Atmosphere-MTC-Unlock
-2. cd into Source
-3. Run ams_patch.bat
-4. Compile Atmosphere